G3n-Avocato/Darkly/Darkly/IP Spoofing/Ressources/IP Spoofing.md

 ## How to avoid:

-It's necessary to use these methods together in order to be truly protected against it.
+It's necessary to use these methods together in order to be truly protected against it:

 * Detect IP spoofing/Deploying packet filtering:
     * It's difficult to detect IP spoofing because this doesn'leave external sign.
 But we can use network monitoring tools to analyze traffic at endpoints.